Victa2015/bc-8-IssueTracker/README.md

 # bc-8-IssueTracker
 Issue Tracker

-Issue Tracker is a web application written in Python using Flask for the Andela Kenya Class VI Bootcamp project.
-The application is a simple way to keep track of issues raised by people within an organization.
+Issue Tracker is a python web application that keeps track of issues.
 Main Features

-The application is able to:
+Features:

 Allow users to register and login
 Allow users to raise an issue, specifying the issue subject, description, priority (low, medium, or high), and the department that is to handle the issue
-Allow users to view, edit, and delete their issues Allow admin users to view all issues
+Allow users to keep track of their issues
+Allow admin users to view all issues
-Allow admin users to comment on issues
+Allow admin users to resolve the issues
-Allow admin users to assign issues to another user for resolution Allow admin users to mark issues as resolved (closed) or in-progress Using Issue Tracker
+Allow admin users to assign issues to another user for resolution Allow admin users to mark issues as resolved (closed) or in-progress

+Using Issue Tracker

-You may view a live demonstration of Issue Tracker on Heroku.
-To use the app, you will have to register a new user account and login with the specified details.
+You may view a live demonstration of Issue Tracker on Heroku. (https://issuetrackery.herokuapp.com) To use the app, you will have to register a new user account and login with the specified details.
 You may also login to the administrator account using the following credentials:

-Email: admin@it.com Password: cat2016
+Email: victor@gmail.com Password: v

 Installation